→ How to create a new tax

 If you negotiate some prices with tax excluded and, for other customers, others prices with tax included, you must:

 - Always store the default price TAX EXCLUDED on the product form, and apply a tax (price included on the product form)

 2. Create a price list with prices in TAX INCLUDED, for specific customer

-You can activate the pricelist feature per customer from the menu: Configuration ‣ Settings of the Sale application.
+You can activate the pricelist feature per customer from the menu: Configuration ‣ Settings of the Sale module.
 Choose the option different prices per customer segment.